 Use the checklist and optional “permit” form provided in the Chipper Operator Specialist manual to verify and document that the enrollee has learned the required skills to run specific chippers.

 $34.99 for TCIA members ($49.99 for non-members).
-Fee includes the Chipper Operator Specialist manual and program enrollment;
+Fee includes the Chipper Operator Specialist manual and course enrollment;

 - Test correction by TCIA